-- No "Basic tracer" has been found, but at the "starting location" of a "tracer candidate" following condition occurs: CENT_97%>0.85MIN_BRIGHTNESS_THR.
-A "Detailed tracer" unrelated to a Basic tracer" is so defined, with a slightly lower brightness threshold. - A "Wide basic tracer" has been found, in which CLASS_2 values appear in both first and last row, or in both first and last column, of the "4x4 big pixel matrix" used in the "Big pixel brightness variability test".
+- No "Basic tracer" has been found, but at the "starting location" of a "tracer candidate" the following condition occurs: CENT\97%>0.85\MIN\BRIGHTNESS\THR.
+A "Detailed tracer unrelated to a Basic tracer" is so defined, with a slightly lower brightness threshold. - A "Wide basic tracer" has been found, in which CLASS\2 values appear in both first and last row, or in both first and last column, of the "4x4 big pixel matrix" used in the "Big pixel brightness variability test".
 In this case four starting locations are defined for the "Detailed scale".
-Each of them is located at the corners of a "Detailed tracer" whose centre is the centre of the "Basic tracer". - A "Narrow basic tracer" has been found, in which CLASS_2 values do not appear in both first and last row, nor in both first and last column, of the "4x4 big pixel matrix" used in the "Big pixel brightness variability test".
-In this case, only one starting location is defined for the "Detailed scale", whose centre is defined by the weighted location of the "Big pixels" in the "4x4 big pixel matrix".
+Each of them is located at the corners of a "Detailed tracer" whose centre is the centre of the "Basic tracer". - A "Narrow basic tracer" has been found, in which CLASS\2 values do not appear neither in both first and last row, nor in both first and last column, of the "4x4 big pixel matrix" used in the "Big pixel brightness variability test".
+In this case, only one starting location is defined for the "Detailed scale", whose centre is defined by the weighted location of the "Big pixel matrix".